Physical Medicine and Rehabilitation at Penn State College of Medicine

 - Traumatic brain injury

-Our PM and R physiatrists (physicians who specialize in physical medicine and rehabilitation) work with patients to treat pain, restore function and return them to a healthy lifestyle.
+Physical Medicine and Rehabilitation physiatrists (physicians who specialize in physical medicine and rehabilitation) work with patients to treat pain, restore function and return them to a healthy lifestyle.

-We offer a wide range of inpatient and outpatient rehabilitation services to our patients.
-Our focus is on providing high-quality care to people of all ages with all types of health conditions.
+The department offers a wide range of inpatient and outpatient rehabilitation services to patients.
+The team's focus is on providing high-quality care to people of all ages with all types of health conditions.

 Penn State Health offers the most comprehensive rehabilitation services in central Pennsylvania.
-We provide intensive and acute care, as well as transitional care from the hospital and into a home or a nursing facility.
+In addition to intensive and acute care, Penn State Health provides transitional care from the hospital and into a home or a nursing facility.

 The Joint Commission and Commission on Accreditation of Rehabilitation Facilities have both recognized Penn State's rehabilitation program as a Comprehensive Integrated Inpatient Rehabilitation Program for both adults and children.